felixdorn/nest/README.md

 Shorthands such as `1h` (1 hour) are also allowed.

-Here's a guide on all available shorthands:
+Here's a list of all available shorthands:

 * m: minute
 * min: minute